 When a natural disaster or emergency strikes, many open their hearts and wallets, wishing to support relief efforts that provide aid and assistance.
-However, it's important to determine whether your donation will be used in a timely, effective manner by a legitimate charity.
+Determining which charities will use your donation effectively, however, is not a simple task.
 The following are factors to consider and best practices for making charitable donations.

 In the event of a natural disaster or emergency, your first instinct might be to find a way to support relief efforts that provide aid and assistance.